| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 ==> psheader |

-You can also call the psheader
+You can also call the psheader function at initialization time

 from within a script, using a line like the following: